-The Company's actual financial position and results of operations may differ materially from management's expectations.
-The Company's revenue, net income and cash flow may differ materially from the Company's projected revenue, net income and cash flow.
-The process for estimating the Company's revenue, net income and cash flow requires the use of judgment in determining the appropriate assumptions and estimates.
+The Company's actual financial position and results of operations may differ materially from the expectations of the Company's management requires the use of judgment in determining the appropriate assumptions and estimates.
 These estimates and assumptions may be revised as additional information becomes available and as additional analyses are performed.
 In addition, the assumptions used in planning may not prove to be accurate, and other factors may affect the Company's financial condition or results of operations.